-The exposome is the integrated compilation of environmental influences across an individual's lifetime.
-Defined broadly to include chemicals and pollutants, physical agents, diet and nutrition, exercise, therapies, and social determinants of health, many in the environmental health sciences community consider exposomics, which is the study of the exposome, to be the environmental counterpart to genomics.
+The exposome is the totality of environmental exposures that an individual encounters from conception to death.
+Defined broadly to include chemicals and pollutants, physical agents, diet, exercise, therapies, and social determinants of health, many in the environmental health sciences community consider exposomics, which is the study of the exposome, to be the environmental counterpart to genomics.
 The growth of this field has led to a paradigm shift in environmental health research.
-Considerable efforts will be focused on developing an operational framework for collecting and integrating exposomic data, including multi-scale integration of data on exposures and biological responses across time points.
+Considerable efforts will be focused on developing an operational framework for collecting and integrating exposomic data including multi-scale integration of data on exposures and biological responses across time points.
 This, in turn, will enable data-driven discovery and hypothesis generation to identify which environmental stressors have the most potential to impact health.
 Understanding the interactions of the full exposome will yield more effective approaches to health promotion and disease prevention.